 Faith in New Jersey (FINJ) is a multi-faith and multi-racial network of faith leaders and faith communities working together to advance a social and economic justice agenda at the local, state and federal level.
 Faith in New Jersey’s mission is to develop grassroots community leaders, analyze the policies that shape our communities, and mobilize faith voices and faith voters to effectively act on the prophetic call to build the Beloved Community.

-FINJ has been organizing statewide (as PICO New Jersey) since 2010 and recently changed our name to better reflect our goal of building a powerful faith voice in New Jersey.
-We are affiliated with the PICO National Network, which involves more than 1200 congregations in 17 states across the US in faith-based community organizing initiatives to reduce racial and economic disparities – making us one of the largest community-based efforts in the country.
+FINJ has been organizing statewide (as PICO New Jersey) since 2010 and changed our name in 2015 to better reflect our goal of building a powerful faith voice in New Jersey.
+We are affiliated with the Faith in Action Network (Formerly known as PICO National Network), which involves 45 federations with more than 1200 congregations in 21 states across the US in faith-based community organizing initiatives to reduce racial and economic disparities – making us one of the largest community-based efforts in the country.

 As the only faith-based organizing institution in the State of New Jersey, FINJ has developed a model that leverages commonalities of faith to transcend political divides and effect positive change within a political environment with stated hostilities towards progressive issues.
 FINJ starts by building relationships with congregations and faith communities that reflect the diversity of the state, providing faith leaders and laypeople with the training and resources to form organizing teams who can rally their communities to action.
 For many, this represents the first time they have heard about these issues from a faith-based perspective, which is effective in creating buy-in from communities members outside of the traditional progressive base.
 Unlike other organizations doing similar work, FINJ goes beyond education to effectively mobilize and organize our constituents.
 This model has proven its effectiveness and is currently being replicated in other states.

 FINJ’s model is effective in part due to a structure that allows it to reach diverse faith communities across the state.
-FINJ works in four different regions based on county; Essex, Union, Middlesex, and Camden.
+FINJ currently has four county regional chapters; Essex, Union, Middlesex, and Camden.
 Each region consists of clergy of different faiths, congregation members, community leaders, students, and partnership organizations that support and complement FINJ’s work.
 Segmenting our work by regions enables FINJ to organize communities and collectively advance statewide legislative agendas.
 All regional members participate in a leadership institute training and are ready to advocate for statewide issues, as well as more localized issues in their regions, creating collective power through regional diversity.

 Board of Directors